FailAcademy/learning/adp-london/_lessons/week-02/04-functional-programming.md

 - Demonstrate the different outcomes from calling methods such as `.forEach()` and `.map()`, `.push()` and `.concat()`, and `.splice()` and `.slice()`
 - Practice using common array methods (such as `.map()`, `.filter()`, and `.reduce()`) to transform data.
 - Use the spread operator `...` and `Object.assign()` to avoid array mutation.
+- Explain what function currying and function composition are, and how they can be used to make code more reusable and readable.

 ---